-The open burning control program will continue to require diligent implementation by LRAPA in order to minimize air pollution impacts and nuisances.
-Indicators of the success of this program will be attainment and maintenance of PM10 and PM2.5 air quality health standards, reduced impacts of residential open burning on neighbors, and fewer public complaints.
+The open burning control program will continue to require LRAPA’s diligent implementation to minimize air pollution impacts and nuisances.
+Indicators of the success of this program will be attainment and maintenance of PM10 and PM2.5 air quality health standards, reduced impacts of residential open burning on neighbors and fewer public complaints.

 If EQC adopts the proposed rules, DEQ would submit the rules to EPA to update the federally-approved State Implementation Plan.
 DEQ will know the goals of this rulemaking have been addressed when EPA reviews and approves the changes to the State Implementation Plan.